Ralph Ineson

 Early Life and Background

-Ralph Michael Ineson was born in York, England, on 15 December 1969.
-He attended Woodleigh School and Pocklington School before studying theatre at Lancaster University’s Furness College.
-During his time in Lancaster he supported himself with a security job at The Dukes and helped with open-air Shakespeare productions, early experiences that reinforced his interest in stagecraft and performance.
+Ralph Michael Ineson was born in York, England, and attended Woodleigh School and Pocklington School during his formative years.
+His passion for theatre led him to study drama at Lancaster University’s Furness College.
+After his first year, he moved into a flat in Lancaster and took a security job at The Dukes theatre, where he helped with open-air Shakespeare productions in Williamson Park.

 Ralph Ineson Career